-→ - 12.
-Why didn't the colony in modern day Venezuela work the way Las Casas had planned?
+12. Why didn't the colony in modern day Venezuela work the way Las Casas had planned?

-Las Casas' writings are nearly the best examples of how the Spanish were much more open than their contemporaries.
+Las Casas' writings are almost the very best examples of how the Spanish were much more open than their contemporaries.
 The king of Spain permitted an open dialog and debate between Las Casas and Sepulveda.
 Such debates, complete with eyewitness evidence, were never permitted in other colonial countries.
-Ms. Hakim closes the chapter with a comment about the English: "We need to protect the Indians from the cruel Spaniards, the English said. 'we'll treat them differently,' they added."
+Ms. Hakim closes the chapter with a comment about the English: "We need to protect the Indians from the cruel Spaniards,' the English said. 'we'll treat them differently,' they added."
 Do you think they did?
 Why or why not?

-- 13. What is amazing about the amount of land conquered by the Spaniards? ⇒ - 14.
-What would probably have happened if the Spaniards had found gold in North America?
+- 13. What is amazing about the amount of land conquered by the Spaniards?